-Both films are deeply unsettling and demand that we engage with the sensuous side of a character's suffering, making her films exceptionally difficult to watch.
+Both films are deeply unsettling body horrors that demand we engage with the sensuous side of a character's suffering, making her films exceptionally difficult to watch.

 As if that weren't enough, Ducournau is one of the more phenomenological filmmakers on our list, taking care to communicate bodily sensations visually, be it the senses of taste, touch, or ferocious hunger pangs.